hammadxcm/discord-hk/docs/server-automation.md

 #### **Rate Limited**
 ```
-Error: You are being rate
+Error: You are being rate limit